 Everyone can start sharing content in minutes nowadays.
 Businesses can increase their website traffic, drive awareness and leads with a good content strategy.
-To get there, we need to decide: What’s our content niche?
+To get there, we need to decide: What’s our niche for content creation?

 ”The riches are in the niches,” said Leonard J. Scheiner on the Business Storytelling Show.